 Time commitment: Two weeks

-Helpful resource: What’s the Best Real Estate Company to Work for in 2021?
+Helpful resource: What’s the Best Real Estate Company to Work for?

 The last step you’ll need to complete before working as a licensed real estate agent in Maryland is to join a real estate brokerage.
 A real estate broker not only has at least three years of experience in real estate, but they also have taken additional courses and passed the Maryland broker exam.
 Brokers are also trained to oversee and manage real estate agents.